Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy: Explainability

 We employ Shapley additive explanations (SHAP) to analyze the contribution of polarization-derived features used in the classification of MFFs.
 SHAP provides a principled, game-theoretic framework that decomposes each model prediction into additive contributions from individual input features relative to a baseline prediction\cite{Lundberg2017, Lundberg2020, PonceBobadilla2024}.
 To obtain a global measure of relevance, we report SHAP feature importance (SHAP-FI) values, defined as the average absolute SHAP values across all validation data points.
 A SHAP-FI value quantifies how strongly a particular feature, on average, shifts the model output in its natural prediction scale away from the baseline.
 This allows us to directly compare the relative influence of polarization characteristics and their statistical parameters on classification performance, thereby identifying which aspects of the polarization response carry the greatest predictive power for distinguishing between different MFFs.

-Nevertheless, SHAP-FI values are not unique if the features are correlated or redundant, even for repeteadly retrained models with the same parameters \cite{Lundberg2020,Frye2020,Molnar2022}.
+Nevertheless, SHAP-FI values are not unique for repeatedly retrained models with the same parameters if the features are even slightly correlated or redundant \cite{Lundberg2020,Frye2020,Molnar2022}.
 For this reason, we performed an analysis of SHAP-FI values for twenty-eight trained models with the same architecture, accuracy, and confusion matrix.
 The calculated SHAP-FI values of each model were normalized with respect to their sum over the validation data.
 Mean values and standard deviations of the SHAP-FI values are shown in Fig.~\ref{fgr:Shap}(a).
-The most significant polarization characteristic is the absolute value of the ENs ratio, i.e. $\left|EN_{1}/EN_{2}\right|$, with the sum of mean SHAP-FI values across all eight statistical parameters equal to 0.203, which can be compared to the overal sum of all SHAP-FI values of 1.
+The most significant polarization characteristic is the absolute value of the ENs ratio, i.e. $\left|EN_{1}/EN_{2}\right|$, with the sum of mean SHAP-FI values across all eight statistical parameters equal to 0.203, which can be compared to the overall sum of all SHAP-FI values of 1.
 Among them, the median absolute deviation (0.046) and the median (0.037) are simultaneously the highest of all 72 SHAP-FI values.
-In addition, Fig.~\ref{fgr:Shap}(b) shows the sums of SHAP-FI values for the current polarization characteristics across all eight statistical parameters; ordered by to their significance the sums reach as follows: 0.203 for $\left|EN_{1}/EN_{2}\right|$, 0.140 for Im$(EN_{1}/EN_{2})$, 0.127 for phase$(EN_{1}/EN_{2})$, 0.124 for Re$(EN_{1}/EN_{2})$, 0.099 for $\left|EV_1\cdot EV_2\right|$, 0.094 for $\chi_{EP2}$, 0.081 for $\chi_{EP1}$, 0.070 for $\psi_{EP1}$-sh., and 0.062 for $\psi_{EP2}$-sh.orth.
-It is worth noting that the first four most significant polarization characteristics are based on ENs only (sum 0.594) and not on EVs and EPs (sum 0.406).
+In addition, Fig.~\ref{fgr:Shap}(b) shows the sums of SHAP-FI values for the current polarization characteristics across all eight statistical parameters; ordered by to their significance the sums reach as follows: 0.203 for $\left|EN_{1}/EN_{2}\right|$, 0.140 for Im$(EN_{1}/EN_{2})$, 0.127 for phase$(EN_{1}/EN_{2})$, 0.124 for Re$(EN_{1}/EN_{2})$, 0.099 for $\left|EV_1\cdot EV_2\right|$, 0.094 for $\chi_{EP2}$, 0.081 for $\chi_{EP1}$, 0.070 for $\psi_{EP1}$-sh., and 0.062 for $\psi_{EP2}$-sh.orth. {The small variability of SHAP-FI values shows that the feature correlation and redundancy are relatively small in our case.} It is worth noting that the first four most significant polarization characteristics are based on ENs only (sum 0.594) and not on EVs and EPs (sum 0.406).
 To be complete, the difference between the SHAP-FI values for statistical parameters (summed across polarization characteristics) is less pronounced than between the polarization characteristics (summed across statistical parameters), which were already discussed.